agemor/nabomhouse/html/wordpress/wp-content/plugins/customify/readme.txt

 * **And more others [this is the full list](https://github.com/pixelgrade/customify#list_of_fields)

+**Made with love by Pixelgrade**

 == Changelog ==

+= 1.3.1 =
+* Fixed compatibility with PHP <= 5.3.x

+= 1.3.0 =
+* Added the new and awesome `font` selector
+* The live CSS editor is now removed for 4.7, but don't worry, your style will be imported into the new [CSS Editor](https://make.wordpress.org/core/2016/11/26/extending-the-custom-css-editor/)
+* Added compatibility with 4.7

+= 1.2.7 =
+* Added capability to control the Jetpack Sharing default options

+= 1.2.6 =
+* Added capability to define Jetpack default and hidden modules

+= 1.2.5 =
+* Fixed WordPress 4.7 incompatibilities

 = 1.2.4 =
 * Added: Support for Fonto plugin